The best London restaurants for brunch

 Shepherd's Bush - 65 Shepherd's Bush Green, London W12 8QE

-This restaurant inside the Hoxton Shepherd's Bush hotel quickly became a big hit due to its unique Thai-Americana-style food.
+This restaurant inside the Hoxton Shepherd's Bush hotel serves up a pretty unique Thai-Americana-style menu.
 Taking specific influences from American diner bars, it's no surprise that their brunch game is so strong.
-Alongside more trad dishes like banana French toast, you'll also find spicy chicken on a roti waffle and a special Thai omelette on the menu.
-There's a particularly interesting non-alcoholic drinks selection and you've got to love a brunch place with rotis and curry sauce on the menu, haven't you?
+Alongside more trad dishes like banana French toast, you'll also find spicy chicken on a roti waffle pineapple and fried egg rice and an NYC bodega sandwich.
+There's a particularly interesting non-alcoholic drinks selection and you've got to love a brunch place with prawn toast and pad kra pao on the menu, haven't you?

 Islington - 169 Hemingford Rd, London N1 1DA

-Sunday is such a popular brunch location you can always expect queues at the weekend, but it’s worth it for the perfectly cooked Full English and brunch options like courgette fritters as a base for avocado, halloumi and poached eggs.
-Weekly specials are worth watching out for and range the globe for inspiration from Mexican chilaquiles to chicken musakhan from Palestine.
+Sunday is such a popular brunch location, you just know there are always going to be queues at the weekend.
+But it’s worth it for the perfectly cooked Full English and brunch options like courgette fritters as a base for avocado, halloumi and poached eggs.
+Weekly specials are worth watching out for and roam the globe for inspiration.

 Balham - 20 Bedford Hill, London SW12 9RG

 Every day is brunch day at Balham cafe Milk, which prides itself on using producers from as close to its location as possible.
 Think classic brunch dishes, but given as much extra love and attention as possible.
-So smashed avo on sourdough might feature a tahini and sumac aioli and be served with pickled red meat radish and roasted chilli chickpeas.
+So smashed avo on sourdough might come with a smoked tomato sauce and pangrattato and the poached eggs is topped off with miso dust.
 Plus you’ve got to love anywhere that offers hangover sauce (smoked chipotle, if you’re asking).
 And if the queue for brunch is too long, head to their nearby branch Milk Run for something to take home with you instead.

 Stoke Newington - 55 Kynaston Rd, London N16 0EB

-If you’re seeking out a brunch with a difference then this Stokey cafe, tucked away on a side street, is the place you’ve been looking for.
-Expect to see regularly-changing seasonal takes on brunch specials, so a spring version of French toast will probably feature bright pink Yorkshire rhubarb.
+If you’re seeking out a brunch with a difference, then this Stokey cafe, tucked away on a side street, is the place you’ve been looking for.
+Expect to see regularly-changing seasonal takes on brunch specials as well as some particularly inventive drink options like the currently-on Guinness Mont Blanc made with iced filter coffee, molasses cocoa syrup and toppepd with a malted wheat cold foam.
 Brunch is Saturday-only but they do a cracking breakfast during the week too.

-This American import in Notting Hill has a signature pancake dish that any pancake lover should cross town for, served with Hazelnut maple praline and brown butter.
-You'll need a stack of at least two in our opinion, but if you have any room after that, their steak and eggs are pretty strong or you could go for their egg sandwich, which is scrambled eggs, cheddar, gochujang majo and potato crisp in a brioche bun.
+This American import has a signature pancake dish that any pancake lover should cross town for, served with Hazelnut maple praline and brown butter.
+You'll need a stack of at least two in our opinion, but if you have any room after that, their steak and eggs are pretty strong, or you could go for their cilbir eggs, which are a plate of poached eggs with whipped sumac yogurt, feta, pistachio tahini, tomato compote and brown butter.

 Tooting - 110 Mitcham Rd, London SW17 9NG

-Tooting’s very own temple to brunch was set up by Julian Porter and Lauren James (who launched Milk in Balham so they have brunch form).
-The eclectic menu reflects a team who like to shake things up, so you’ll find their own Pumpkin Seed Dukkah on the poached eggs and limited edition dishes are also worth taking a look at.
+Tooting’s very own temple to brunch was set up by Julian Porter and Lauren James (who launched Milk in Balham so they have serious brunch form).
+The eclectic menu reflects a team who like to shake things up, so you’ll find grilled sweetcorn fritters, stacked with halloumi, smashed avo, drycure bacon, kasundi and lime alongside housemade cornbread with hand churned butter.

 Also see